smbjorklund/media_update/doc/terms.md

 </style>
 # Terminology

-This documents the terminology that we use in UiB's Web Project.
+This documents the terminology that we use in UiB’s Web Project.

 We standardize on using English for our code and the text written for our [RTS issues](https://rts.uib.no/projects/w3/issues).
 For all terms this document